Factbox: Venice, the world's oldest film festival

 -- During the 1950s, the Festival experienced a period of international expansion, with the inclusion of films from Japan and India.

--- The festival helped Japanese cinema become well known in the West thanks to the Golden Lion it awarded to Akira Kurosawa's "Rashomon" in 1951, and successively through the Silver Lions won by "Ugetsu Monogatari" (1953) and "Sansho Dayu" (1954) by Kenji Mizoguchi.
+-- Japanese cinema has become well known in the West largely thanks to the Golden Lion awarded to Akira Kurosawa's "Rashomon" in 1951, and successively through the Silver Lions won by "Ugetsu Monogatari" (1953) and "Sansho Dayu" (1954) by Kenji Mizoguchi.

 * RECENT FESTIVALS:

--- Over the years Venice also helped establish New German Cinema throughout the world.
-Film makers such as Wim Wenders and Margarethe Von Trotta (the first woman to win the Golden Lion) received the highest recognition at the festival.
+-- Over the years Venice helped establish New German Cinema throughout the world.
+Film makers such as Wim Wenders and Margarethe Von Trotta (the first woman to win the Golden Lion) received the highest recognition at the Festival.

 -- Taiwanese director Ang Lee's sexually explicit spy thriller "Lust, Caution" was the surprise winner of the top award at the 2007 festival, just two years after he won with "Brokeback Mountain."